20 Best Logos of All Time:

 In 1932, the Auto Union was formed with its new logo of four interlocking blue rings featuring the emblems of Audi, DKW, Horch, and Wanderer Automobile.
-This logo was simplified in 1949 to remove the company emblems and superimpose a black rectangular badge with "Auto Union" on top of the four rings.
+This logo was simplified in 1949 to remove the company emblems and superimpose a black rectangular insignia with "Auto Union" across the four rings.

-The Auto Union was renamed Audi in 1969 and, for a while, the logo featured this name within a sold oval background, first done in black and then red.
-In 1995, Audi reintroduced the four interlocking rings, with the company name below it in the iconic cursive script used since 1909.
+The Auto Union was renamed Audi NSU Auto Union AG in 1969 and, for a while, the logo featured the Audi name within a sold oval background, first done in black and then red.
+The company was renamed Audi AG in 1985, and in 1995, Audi reintroduced the four interlocking rings, with the company name below it in the iconic cursive script used since 1909.

 The 3D-style rings were now silver with the company name in red, adding a sense of elegance and exclusivity to the brand.
 This logo was simplified in 2016, and today's logo of plain, flat, black rings with no company name was born.
 This iconic logo is powerful, stylish, and timeless.

 In 2005, Twitter was introduced as a prototype messaging service for Odeo.
 It was originally called "twttr," and at the time, various nature-themed logos that used bubble letters were tried.
 One of these earlier designs also featured the service's alternative name, "smssy."